-Apple’s Continuing Need for Worthy Rivals
+Additional Details on the New App Store Review Features

 Last Saturday, as the New England Patriots were sloppily beating the Houston Texans 34–16 in a playoff game, I wanted to look at the highlight video of a play using the NFL app on my iPad.
 To watch that 14-second clip, I had to suffer through a 30-second ad for something so irrelevant to me that I can’t even recall what it was.

-A preroll ad twice as along as the actual video clip is absurd.
+A preroll ad twice as long as the actual video clip is absurd.

 Here’s Mossberg, on his experience after launching Recode:

-Note: Update: Email from a DF reader this afternoon: